Frequently Asked Questions

 Bad breath (halitosis) can be an unpleasant and embarrassing condition.
 Many of us may not realize that we have bad breath, but everyone has it from time to time, especially in the morning.

 Keeping a record of what you eat may help identify the cause of bad breath.
-Also, review your current medications, recent surgeries, or illnesses with you dentist.
+Also, review your current medications, recent surgeries, or illnesses with your dentist.

-• Practice good oral hygiene – Brush at least twice a day with an ADA approved fluoride toothpaste and toothbrush.
-Floss daily to remove food debris and plaque from in between teeth and under the gumline.
+- Practice good oral hygiene – Brush at least twice a day with an ADA-approved fluoride toothpaste and toothbrush.
+Floss daily to remove food debris and plaque from between teeth and under the gumline.
 Brush or use a tongue scraper to clean the tongue and reach the back areas.
 Replace your toothbrush every 2 to 3 months.
 If you wear dentures or removable bridges, clean them thoroughly and place them back in your mouth in the morning.

 In most cases, your dentist can treat the cause of bad breath.
 If it is determined that your mouth is healthy, but bad breath is persistent, your dentist may refer you to your physician to determine the cause of the odor and an appropriate treatment plan.